[8-4-1981; 5-15-2007; 8-16-2011; 2016 Code; 4-6-2016; 9-6-2016]

 Other appointments.
 Appointments to any committee, board or other body not enumerated in this code shall be made in the manner required by law or specified by the body for whom such appointment is made.
 If no manner of appointment is required by law or specified by the body for whom such appointment is made then the appointment shall be made by the mayor, and such appointment shall require confirmation by the council.

-At all stated meetings the following order shall be observed for disposing of business before the council:
+The business scheduled to be taken up at any meeting shall be determined by the presiding officer.
+The presiding officer may schedule any item out of order.
+At all regular meetings the following order shall generally be observed for disposing of business before the council:

 Resolutions reduced to writing.
 All resolutions shall be in writing.